Tuebel/SciGL.jl/README.md

 > **Tipp:** If you get an unknown CUDA Error (999) during OpenGL interop, you probably render to the integrated device instead of the NVIDIA

-# OpenGL.jl devcontainer
+# Devcontainer
 Recommended: Install the vscode [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin and load the [devcontainer](https://code.visualstudio.com/docs/remote/containers).
-Alternatively install julia locally, activate and instantia the SciGL.jl environment.
+Alternatively install julia locally, activate and instantiate the SciGL.jl environment.

-## Docker + GPU
+## Switching GPUs
 On Ubuntu 20.04 and other recent Linux distros, NVIDIA allows for on-demand switching between dedicated and integrated graphics.
-This allows to save electricity by only using the dedicated GPU when required.
-A choice of Intel or NVIDIA GPUs can be made by (un)commenting the specific lines of the `runArgs` and `containerEnv` in [devcontainer.json](.devcontainer/devcontainer.json).
+Rendering on the NVIDIA GPU is mandatory if OpenGL-CUDA interop is required.
-Alternatively, you could run julia with the environment variables set:
+You can run julia with the environment variables set:
 ```shell
 # NVIDIA GPU
 __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia julia script.